Rigorous and regular analytics

 - CoreLogic Hedonic Indices

-This indices is also known as the CoreLogic Daily Home Value Index Construct.
-It is a hedonic model that uses comprehensive information on the attributes and characteristics of residential properties (such as location, land size and bedrooms) to measure “quality-adjusted” changes in property value over time.
+Also known as the CoreLogic Daily Home Value Index Construct, this indices is a hedonic model that uses comprehensive information on the attributes and characteristics of residential properties (such as location, land size and bedrooms) to measure “quality-adjusted” changes in property value over time.
 It also imputes the value of dwellings having a certain set of characteristics (but no current sales price) by observing the sales prices and characteristics of other dwellings which have recently been observed as selling.

 - CoreLogic Stratified Median Price Indices